 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Distagon T2/25 is the longer of the two lenses at 98mm.
 The Rokinon 14mm f2.8 with a length of 96mm, is 2mm shorter.
 On the other hand, the Rokinon 14mm f2.8 has a larger diameter of 87mm compared to the Carl Zeiss Distagon T2/25's 73mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Rokinon 14mm f2.8 weighs 552g, 7% (48g) lighter than the Carl Zeiss Distagon T2/25's weight of 600g.

 Lens Mounts